❦➹☆ Check out these amazing Kindle Unlimited Reads ! ☆➹❦

 A thrilling, contemporary fantasy adventure filled with secrets and romance, Mirror Sacrifice will keep you on the edge of your seat wanting more!

-Mirror Sacrifice is the second book in The Ardere Series.
+Mirror Sacrifice is the second book in the Dark Legacy series.

-Fluidus Rising, the first book in The Ardere Series is now available on Amazon.
+Fluidus Rising, the first book in the Dark Legacy series is now available on Amazon.